orditeck/2ndbrain/Google or Privacy, which do you value more.md

 These stories demonstrate the potential consequences of relying too heavily on a single company for your data storage and online services.
 Being banned from your Google account can mean losing access to critical data and services, as well as facing accusations of wrongdoing that can have long-lasting and traumatic effects.
 It is important to consider these risks when deciding where to store your data and which online services to use.

-## What does Google use my data for?

-Well, I'm glad you asked!
+## The Trade-Off: Google vs. Privacy

 As you may know, Google's primary source of revenue comes from advertising.
 In fact, in their latest financial report, they reported that a whopping 81% of their total revenue comes from ads, which amounts to approximately $147 billion dollars in 2020 alone.